 Furtherfield in London, UK

-“ArchaeaBot” is on show as part of “Time Portals” which opened at Furtherfield on 9th May 2019 and ran until 20th October 2019 as a public exhibition.
+“ArchaeaBot” was shown as part of “Time Portals” which opened at Furtherfield on 9th May 2019 and ran until 20th October 2019 as a public exhibition.

 HeK in Basel, Switzerland

 The updated version “ArchaeaBot” premiered at HeK (Haus der elektronischen Künste) in Basel as part of “Entangled Realities – Living with Artificial Intelligence” from 9th May – 11th August 2019 with an opening on 8th May 2019.